Daniel-Wata/mercadolivre-coupon-AI-agent/README.md

 When a new message is received in the sales group:

 1. Gets wishlist items from database
-2. Checks if the message contains a Mercado Livre sale
+2. Checks if the message contains a Mercado Livre coupon if there are items in the wishlist
-3. Extracts any coupons from the message
+3. Uses a LLM to extract any coupons from the message, along with it's data and use conditions
 4. Filters out previously seen coupons
-5. In parallel:
+5. If there are new coupons, in parallel:
    - Saves new coupons to database
-   - Optimizes cart by applying coupons to wishlist items
+   - Optimizes cart by applying coupons to wishlist items and uses AI to craft a message with the best deals found
 6. Crafts a message with the best deals found